Skip to main content

 Web Fetch

-Web Fetch runs inside the Cowork sandbox VM on the user’s device.
-Every fetch is checked against the sandbox network allowlist before the request leaves the VM.
+Web Fetch runs in the Claude Desktop main process on the user’s device.
+The model supplies only the target URL; it cannot set headers, a request body, or credentials.
+Every fetch, including redirect targets, is checked against coworkEgressAllowedHosts before the request is sent.
 By default, the sandbox can reach only your inference provider’s endpoint, so Web Fetch will fail for any other host unless you’ve allowed it.
 To permit fetches:

 GoalSet coworkEgressAllowedHosts to